CommandDash/commanddash/readme.md

 <img src="https://media.giphy.com/media/T4ZnPW67QbajS5z4nU/giphy.gif" alt="Chat with Gemini inside VSCODE" width="500"/>
 </p>

-Our vision is to make Flutter development seamless by automating low-level tasks while also making it easy for non Flutter devs to adopt and build production-ready apps in no time.
+Our vision is to build a mini-engineer that performs tedious development tasks with a single command.
+This dramatically reduces development friction, making it easy for both native and newcomer Flutter devs to quickly build production-ready apps.

 ## The Mini-Engineer Vision